DominiqueDataScience/getdata-030-project/CodeBook.md

 ### CodeBook for Analysis done on UCI HAR Dataset

 ## Overview
-This CodeBook describes the dataset, what the variables mean plus it's values and where the data comes from.
+This CodeBook describes the dataset, what the variables mean plus its possible values and where the data comes from.
-The description what transformations have been done to the original UCI HAR Dataset are mentioned under "Data Transformations".
+The description what transformations have been done to the original UCI HAR Dataset are mentioned under [Data Transformations](#data-transformations).

 ## Data